movega/Movistar/README.md

 For time calculations, use the given currentTime in the request's response.

 When you tap on the program with the id "24677", the app should navigate to a detail view where the main info of said program will be shown.
 For the rest of them, an Error pop up should prompt, informing the user about an unknown issue.

+## Frameworks

+If possible, we would like you to use UIKit and RxSwift since that's what we've been using until now.
+However, if you started developing with SwiftUI and Combine, we consider it a valid alternative to do this tryout.
+Apart from this, use whichever tool you deem necessary for the project.

 ## Requests